-What should I do if I did not receive my new member ID card?
+What should I do if I do not receive my member ID card?

-What should I do if the middle initial on my member ID cards is incorrect?
+What should I do if the name on my member ID card is incorrect?

 What should I do if the primary care physician listed on my member ID card is incorrect?

 If you receive a member ID card with the wrong primary care physician (PCP) listed on the front, please log into your Sharp Connect member portal to verify the PCP that we have on record for you.
 Please note that if you are a Sharp Rees-Stealy member, your ID card will not list your PCP’s name, only the location of the Sharp Rees-Stealy Medical Center where they see patients.
 We know choosing the right PCP is a personal decision, which is why we make it easy for you to change your selection at any time.
 Please visit calpers.sharphealthplan.com/findadoctor to find a list of doctors.
 Once you’ve made your selection, you can update your PCP through the member portal.
 Please note that PCP changes will be effective the first of the following month.
 Upon making your selection, we will mail you a new member ID card.

 What should I do if my primary care physician isn’t listed on member ID card at all?

 If you are a Sharp Rees-Stealy member, by default the name of your primary care physician (PCP) will not display on the front of your new member ID card, only Sharp Rees-Stealy and the phone number for your designated location.

 What should I do if my new member ID card shows the wrong effective date?

 The effective date on your ID card does not affect your ability to access care or fill prescriptions.
 The effective date listed on the ID card is based on contract updates in the Sharp Health Plan system.
 If you enrolled in Sharp Health Plan before 1/1/16, your ID card will list that effective date.
 If you enrolled after 1/1/16, you will have a later effective date.